Skip to main content

 Pick for operational durability, not feature volume: if reminders, payment steps, or records break under load, the nicer booking page will not matter.

 Choose your safe default first: reminder reliability and record quality.
 Use integrations, payment flow, and admin overhead as tie-breakers.
-Before committing, verify each finalist's official docs for your must-haves and fill in your own checks, like [add current trial limit after verification].
+Before committing, verify each finalist's official docs for your must-haves; the current trial limit must be checked in provider docs before use.
 Key differentiator: your choice is defensible by risk control, not preference.

 Run one controlled, same-flow pilot across every finalist: create trial accounts, build real booking pages, and run the same booking path in each tool.
 Save proof as you test, because "looked fine" usually fails later when reminders, payments, and exports matter.
 Watch for known failure modes: bad input data creates bad downstream records, and over-automation can make the experience feel robotic.